WFP-Doobelepers/Hikin/PRIVACY.md

 # Privacy Policy
-This document entails the privacy policy and agreement that you accept when adding Kikin#2770 to a server, or as a member of such a server.
+This document entails the privacy policy and agreement that you accept when adding Hikin#8820 to a server, or as a member of such a server.
 This document does not supersede the [Developer Terms of Service](https://discordapp.com/developers/docs/legal).

 ### Terminology
 * **Server Manager** - Anyone who has the ability to add a bot to a server or configure the bot for the server.
 This is usually an administrator or moderator
 * **Server Member** - Anyone who is a member of server to which one of the bots has been added
-* **Third-Party Services** - Any service that is not directly affiliated with Keqing Mains
+* **Third-Party Services** - Any service that is not directly affiliated with Wangsheng Funeral Parlor

 ## Data Collection